 This spring was a busy time for the Misadventures family.
-We had my mother-in-law from France for 3 weeks, we went to Brittany for 10 days and it was a sprint, we packed a lot in – Dinan, Saint-Malo, Cancale, Fougeres and more.
+We had my mother-in-law from France for 3 weeks, and we went to Brittany for 10 days and it was a sprint, we packed a lot in – Dinan, Saint-Malo, Cancale, Fougeres, and more.
 I came back home to run a successful collaboration event in Scottsdale.
-We did a backroad-offroad camping trip and on top of all that it is the busiest time of your for my real day job.
+We did a backroad-offroad camping trip and on top of all that it is the busiest time for my real day job.
 Whew!

 Mama needs a Staycation!

 Does it count if your staycation is 2 hours away?
 I feel like it does.
 Tucson is in our own backyard and so under the radar.
 Hey, all you folks coming into Phoenix and heading to that grand national park to the north, head the other direction and see what you are missing!

 Since arriving in Phoenix 2 years ago, we’ve visited Tucson every few months.
 We’ve done a couple of weekend explorations (here and here) and since we’re members we’ve gone to the Arizona-Sonora Desert Museum at least once a quarter if not more and we’ve got camping reservations for the fall in Catalina State Park.

 So when Enterprise approached me about helping me find my weekend self, I said:

 “Enterprise take me away!” and “Here we come Tucson!”